'Both Love Fear Loss and A Fuego Lente reveal a choreographer very much at home iin his craft.' - Gerard Davis, Dance Europe, October, 2019

 In September, 2018, Ricardo created a new work, The Premiere, for Atlanta Ballet in Georgia, USA and in March, 2019, presented the world premiere of Silent Voices for Astana Ballet.

-Recent projects in 2019 include staging Love Fear Loss for Atlanta Ballet and Ballet Idaho in the USA and staging Touch of Illusion for Stoyanov Kiev Ballet in the Ukraine.
+Projects in 2019-20 include staging Love Fear Loss for Atlanta Ballet and Ballet Idaho in the USA, The Compania Nacional de Danza in Madrid, Spain and for The Cuban National Ballet in Havana.
+He also staging Touch of Illusion for Stoyanov Kiev Ballet in the Ukraine.